strapi/strapi/packages/cli/create-strapi-starter/README.md

+> [!WARNING]
+> This package is only compatible with Strapi v4 version <br/>
+> The most recent versions of Strapi packages can be found at [https://github.com/strapi/strapi](https://github.com/strapi/strapi)

 # Create strapi starter

 This package includes the `create-strapi-starter` CLI to simplify creating a Strapi project using starters and templates